neitzert/FToDNS/README.md

 The use of DNS for data exfiltration or VPN has been a hacker trope for the nearly four decades that DNS has existed.
 There have been several impliementations of this concept and this Proof of Concept is not unique.
+Although this implementation is not based on the previous PoCs and there are certainly other ways to do this, all of that will live in [Erratum.txt](https://github.com/neitzert/FToDNS/blob/master/Erratum.txt)
 The recent introduction of [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) takes an already incendiary security issue and douses it with petroleum.

-This PoC is meant to be seen as your drunken neighbor playing with fireworks far too close for comfort.

-Although this implementation is not based on the previous PoCs, several interesting methods will be linked in the [Erratum.txt](https://github.com/neitzert/FToDNS/blob/master/Erratum.txt)
+The PoC hope's to bring light to these challenges by playing with fireworks uncomfortably close to that incendiary security issue doused with petroleum.

+Now, if you would please hold my beer,

 ---